nicolewallace09/financial-interest-calc/README.md

 <img src='public/images/calculator.png'>

 ## Questions
-If you have any questions about this project, please contact me directly at nicole.elisaw@gmail.com. # finanical-interest-calc
+If you have any questions about this project, please contact me directly at nicole.elisaw@gmail.com.